 - Hakuin Ekaku

-By considering these 28 Buddhas as Precursors of Maitriyana, it is clear that this movement has the Supreme Purpose (Dharma) of leading humanity towards a global spiritual evolution.
-This will allow that many more Buddhas may emerge in the future.
+By considering these 28 Samyaksambuddhas as Precursors of Maitriyana, it is clear that this movement has the Supreme Purpose (Dharma) to lead humanity toward a global spiritual evolution, allowing many more Buddhas to emerge in the future.

 On the other hand, while the Theravada proposes the existence of three different types of Samyaksambuddhas, such as a Prajñādhika Buddha (with greater wisdom), a vīryādhika Buddha (with greater effort) and a śraddhādhika Buddha (with greater faith), instead, the Maitriyana raises the existence of six different types of Samyaksambuddhas: 1) Analytical Buddha, 2) Existential Buddha, 3) Libertarian Buddha, 4) Mystical Buddha, 5) Integral Buddha (Purna) or Avatar of Synthesis, and 6) Super-Integral Buddha (Maha-Purna).
 These archetypes were fully expressed in Gautama (Analytical Buddha who teaches the Cure of the mind), Laozi (Existential Buddha who teaches the Awakening of reality), Confucius (Libertarian Buddha who taught the Harmony of society), Jesus (Mystical Buddha who taught Liberation from the divine), and Maitreya (Integral Buddha who teaches the Unity of compassionate knowledge of all Buddhas, and also Super-Integral Buddha who teaches Reconciliation and the peak knowledge of all spiritual traditions and civilizations).